 Honors and Recognitions

-Rick was selected by his peers as one of the top attorneys for Commercial Litigation in Texas Super Lawyers (2007 to present).
-In addition, he has been recognized for his experience in Commercial Litigation, Construction Litigation, Intellectual Property Litigation and Patent Litigation by Best Lawyers (2007 to present) and named one of the 500 leading Plaintiffs' Lawyers in America (2007) by Lawdragon.
+Rick was selected by his peers as one of the top attorneys for Business Litigation by Super Lawyers (Thomson Reuters) (2007-2018).
+In addition, he has been recognized for his experience in Commercial Litigation, Construction Litigation, Intellectual Property Litigation and Patent Litigation by Best Lawyers in America© (Levine Leichtman Capital Partners) (2007-2018).
+He was named one of the 500 leading Plaintiffs' Lawyers in America (2007) by Lawdragon.
 Rick is AV rated by Martindale-Hubbell, and he is a member of the American Board of Trial Advocates.

 - Prosecuted a Lanham Act false advertising case for an international company, securing an injunction prohibiting the false statements from being made